 When an organization under-invests in monitoring, DBAs are obliged to spend much of their time fighting fires.
 They respond when users complain of slow performance or other system problems.
-The DBA hunts down the problem by collecting the evidence, using tools such as Profiler, PerfMon, Extended Events and the Dynamic Management Views.
+The DBA hunts down the problem by collecting the evidence, using built-in SQL Server resources such as Profiler, PerfMon, Extended Events and the Dynamic Management Views.

-A better alternative is to collect the evidence these tools provide, on an ongoing basis, and use it to start looking ahead, as well as back.
-Using predictive analysis of the monitoring data over time, you can detect looming issues before they become serious problems.
+A better alternative is to build or buy a monitoring tool that will collect the evidence from these resources, on an ongoing basis, and use it to start looking ahead, as well as back.
+Using predictive analysis of the monitoring data over time, we can detect looming issues before they become serious problems.

 Build versus Buy

-As long as the monitoring system works efficiently to give accurate figures for capacity planning and allows DBA to prevent problems where possible, it does not matter too much to management whether you design your own monitoring solution, or buy a monitoring tool.
+As long as the monitoring system works efficiently to give accurate figures for capacity planning, and allows DBA to diagnose and prevent performance problems, it does not matter too much to management whether DBAs design their own monitoring solution, or buy a monitoring tool.